 How to Score

-To score a basket in basketball, the ball must pass through the hoop from above.
-The shot must originate from somewhere on the playing area.
+With all basketball scoring, the ball must pass through the hoop from above.
+The shot must originate from somewhere on the playing area, whether it is a layup, dunk or jump shot.
 If the ball does not pass completely through the basket, no points are counted.

 Any basket from a shot taken from inside the three-point line during game play counts for two points.
 The three-point line is located 23 feet 9 inches from the center of the backboard.
 If a player steps on the three-point line before releasing the ball, the shot will count for only two points.